 Golf movies to watch when you can’t watch golf.

-Right now, you can’t (or shouldn’t) play golf, let alone watch live golf on TV.
+You can’t (or shouldn’t) play golf, let alone watch live golf on TV.

 Sure, you could watch old matches.
 Or… you could stay home, stay safe and watch some of the most popular golf movies ever made.

 • Happy Gilmore (1996)– Happy Gilmore is a 1996 sports comedy film starring fan-favorite Adam Sandler.
 He plays an unsuccessful ice hockey player who discovers a talent for golf.
-At least, for the driving portion of it!

 • Follow the Sun: The Ben Hogan Story (1951) — Telling the story of the legendary Ben Hogan, it covers his early days working as a caddy to maintain his family life and stay close to the game he loves.
-He reaches the top of pro golfing, gets in a terrible car accident, recovers and resumes his career thanks to the love and support of family and fans.
+He reaches the top of pro golfing, gets in a terrible car accident, recovers, and resumes his career thanks to the love and support of family and fans.
 It stars Glenn Ford as Hogan and Anne Baxter as his wife.
 Many golfers and sports figures of the day appear in the movie.

-In between movies and you have a question for Patrick?
+In between movies, and you have a question for Patrick?
 Give him a call!

 Patrick Gallagher, PGA